bedrockio/bedrock-core/services/web/src/utils/analytics/README.md

 The above tag and trigger will now fire on every **successful** `POST` request to `/1/auth/register`.
 This will ensure that the event will only fire when the actual user object was created.

 **Note**: One very imporant thing to note is that Google Analytics does **not** allow tracking of sensitive information like user email, social security number, etc. Although data pushed into the data layer is still in the context of the browser and can be considered secure, if a trigger were to expose it, it would be pushed up.

-Bedrock takes the extra step of stripping the entire request and response bodies unless specific fields are explicitly opted into.
+To prevent this, request and response are stripped unless specific fields are explicitly opted into.
 To do this update `PARAM_WHITELIST` in `services/web/src/utils/analytics/tracking.js`.

 ### Session Events